-See Appendix B hereto for the proposed forms of opinions of Bond Counsel to be delivered with respect to the respective series of the Bonds upon issuance.
+See Appendix B hereto for the proposed form of opinion of Bond Counsel to be delivered with respect to the Bonds upon issuance.

 II.
 Government and Administration

 Location

 Washington County is situated in northwestern Maryland, bordered by Pennsylvania to the north and West Virginia to the south.
 It is bordered on the east by Frederick County, Maryland and on the west by Allegany County, Maryland.
 Washington County is approximately 460 square miles in area.
 The County seat, Hagerstown, is 70 miles northwest of Washington, D.C. and 72 miles west of Baltimore, Maryland.
 Two major highways, Interstate 81 - running north and south, and Interstate 70 - running east and west, cross within Washington County's borders.